mojotech/mojotech-intern-docs/content/docs/04-projects.md

 parents: ['Mojo Time']
 ---

+### Helios frontend write (sveltejs)

+This is an exercise in rewriting the helios frontend in sveltejs, rollup, and polka.

+Problems:
+* Define an interface for the client (modernizr)
+* Learn how to use sveltejs, rollup, polka

 ### Where's the line

 Description: Every year watching the super bowl, someone repeats the joke quoting some fan at a stadium asking "where's the line" for first down.
 This project would capture a live football game with the camera and draw in the line on the field beneath the players.